mongodb/docs/source/style-guide/includes/terms/d.rst

    disabled
      :icon-fa4:`exclamation-triangle` Use *inactive* to describe
-     commands, toggled options, or buttons on the interface.
+     commands, options, toggles, or buttons in the interface.
 Use *dimmed* to describe the appearance of an inactive command, option, or button; use *unavailable* to refer to its state.
 Don't use *disabled* to refer to individuals with disabilities.